waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## B. Process Lessons
 - **Confirmation Bias Warning:** I exhibited significant confirmation bias during the Diglett battles (Turns 65244-65253).
 I repeatedly trusted my flawed agent's advice instead of the direct feedback from the game. **Lesson:** The game's outcome is the ultimate source of truth.
 If a tool or agent's advice is proven wrong by the game, I must immediately distrust it, refine it, and re-evaluate my strategy based on the observed facts.
 Repeating a failed action based on a flawed tool is a critical process failure.

-# VIII.
+# VII.
 Current Investigations
 ## A. Route 12 - Snorlax
 - **Objective:** Wake the Snorlax blocking the path south on Route 12.
 - **Hypothesis:** The POKé FLUTE is required to wake the Snorlax.
-- **New Hypothesis:** Waking the Snorlax may be a prerequisite for finding the Secret Key, possibly by unlocking a new area or NPC dialogue.
+This is a potential path to explore if the main quest is blocked.
 - **Hypothesis (Route 12 Fisherman):** The Fisherman at (15, 32) is a standard trainer battle.
   - **Test:** Interact with the Fisherman using the 'A' button.
   - **Conclusion (INVALIDATED):** Multiple presses of 'A' and 'B' did not initiate a battle or advance dialogue.
 I was able to move away freely.
 This is not a standard battle encounter.